 Finally the dentist appeared with red and swollen eyes.
 She said we’d have to reschedule.
 A patient had sent her a bouquet of flowers which had caused a severe allergic reaction.

 We ran out of there and never looked back (and no, it was NOT me who sent the flowers!)

 The next day I took Avery to see our new-amazing-lovehersomuchIcouldcry(and have)-dentist.

 I am so grateful to have found someone who is clearly meant to do what she does.
 My daughter, who used to shake in fear, now shouts, “Yay!” when we pull into the parking lot.
 She jumps into the dentist’s arms and hugs her.
-On the way home from our last appointment she said, “My love Dr. Stacey.”
+On the way home from our last appointment she said, “My love Dr. Fielding.”

 Know what kid?
 My love her too.
 Thank god we have this brilliant “Tooth Fairy” because it seems I’m destined to spend countless hours in her office with my dentally challenged children.

 Just last week, for reasons unknown, Avery decided to get down on all fours like some kind of rabid animal and attack her brother.
 She lunged and chomped down on his jeans.
 Naturally, he pulled away.
 As he broke free from her jaw, two teeth broke free from…her jaw.

 My son ran into my bathroom, where I just happened to brushing my 1 (fake) and 27 (real) teeth and exclaimed with jubilation, “Avery lost her first two teeth!”

 “What??!!”
 I shrieked.